Local pizzeria joins lawsuit calling closures of restaurants unconstitutional

 “The real problem is coming from household gatherings so we now have a situation where the government the state has acknowledged that there is no really legitimate reason to shut down a business,” said Corey Hogan, attorney, Hogan and Willig law firm.

 “Now we’re talking about shutting down again, this is not right.
-We have the ability to open up for business and bring our employees back so that they can earn a living and support their families,” said Jose Peo, Rochester city council .
+We have the ability to open up for business and bring our employees back so that they can earn a living and support their families,” Peo said.

 Duffy says when the rates go down we should expect restrictions lifted.